acarapetis/shroudstone/README.md

 work for you - just `pip install shroudstone` and give it a shot.

+### Updating

+Regardless of your operating system, if you installed using `pip install shroudstone` originally, you can update to the newest version with a simple `pip install --upgrade shroudstone`.

 ## Notes

 - Stormgate names your replays using your local time.
 After renaming, the times